-36. Can I request that my hospital be audited?
+37. Can I request that my hospital be audited?

 Yes.
-Please contact DHS via email, RA-pwdshpymt@pa.gov Subject: "[Hospital Name] FY 2013-2014 Audit Request".
+Please contact DHS via email, RA-pwdshpymt@pa.gov Subject: "[Hospital Name] FY 2014-2015 Audit Request".
 DHS will forward your request to the audit firm, but cannot guarantee an audit will occur.

-37. Will DHS be providing hospitals with supporting data and calculations used to prepare the CMS DSH Report?
+38. Will DHS provide hospitals with supporting data and calculations used to prepare the CMS DSH Report?

-As the DSH Report determines if hospital DSH Payments were made in excess of the UPL, DHS will provide hospitals determined with excess DSH a limited time to review their hospital-specific analysis and submit additional information for the fiscal year period under review.
+As the CMS DSH Report determines if hospital DSH Payments were made in excess of the UPL, DHS will provide hospitals determined to have received excess DSH payments a limited time to review their hospital-specific analysis and submit additional information for the fiscal year period under review.
 In order to assist hospitals in analyzing the reports, DHS will provide claims data utilized in the report with the analysis via email.
 Once the limited review window has closed, DHS will incorporate acceptable changes and submit the report for audit.

-NOTE: the claims data will be presented differently for SPRY 2014.
-DHS will be grouping hospital charges by cost center, FFS separate from MCO, IP separate from OP, dual separate from non-dual and GA separate from non-GA.
-Consistent with past practice, DHS will continue to provide patient ID numbers to facilitate hospitals with referencing claims data.
+NOTE: as was the case with SPRY 2014, DHS will group SPRY 2015 hospital charges by cost center, FFS separate from MCO, IP separate from OP, dual eligible separate from non-dual eligible, and GA separate from non-GA.
+Consistent with past practice, DHS will continue to provide Patient ID numbers to facilitate hospitals with cross-referencing the claims data.

-38. When will hospitals be notified of a final determination or outcome?
+39. When will hospitals be notified of a final determination or outcome?

-DHS will notify hospitals determined to have excess DSH payments in writing, and via email, after submitting the DSH Report to CMS.
-The writing will request return of overpaid funds within thirty (30) days of the letter.
-In addition to the original limited hospital review window referenced in FAQ #22, hospitals determined with excess DSH payments on the final DSH report will have an opportunity to appeal the final determination.
-Specific appeal rights and procedures are detailed in the notification sent to hospitals requesting repayment.
+DHS will notify hospitals determined to have received excess DSH payments in writing and via email, after submitting the DSH Report to CMS.
+The notice will request return of overpaid funds within thirty (30) days of issuance.
+In addition to the original limited hospital review window, hospitals determined to have received excess DSH payments on the final DSH report will have an opportunity to appeal the final determination.
+Specific appeal rights and procedures are detailed in the notification sent to hospitals.

-39. When will hospitals be required to pay back DSH payments made in excess of the DSH UPL?
+40. When will hospitals be required to pay back DSH payments made in excess of the DSH UPL?

-Irrespective of whether hospitals appeal the final determination, repayment of the excess DSH funds is required within thirty (30) calendar days of DHS' written request, detailed in FAQ #23.
-Failure to remit payment within the stipulated period will result in credit gross adjustments in the amount of the excess DSH funds.
+Irrespective of whether hospitals appeal the final determination, repayment of the excess DSH funds is required within thirty (30) calendar days of DHS' written request.
+Failure to remit payment within the stated period will result in credit gross adjustments in the amount of the excess DSH funds.

-40. Who can I contact with additional questions?
+41. Who can I contact with additional questions?

-Please email additional questions to RA-pwdshpymt@pa.gov Subject: "[Hospital Name] FY 2013-2014 Survey Response Additional Question(s)".
+Please email additional questions to RA-pwdshpymt@pa.gov Subject: "[Hospital Name] FY 2014-2015 Survey Response Additional Question(s)".

-41. What resources are available related to the CMS DSH audit and reporting requirements for states, hospitals, and auditors?
+42. What resources are available related to the CMS DSH audit and reporting requirements for states, hospitals, and auditors?